hartmaj2/plat-arch-solids-coloring/Notes/ipe_notes.md

 - set origin using `org` and then the direction using `dir` on mac toolbar
   - tip: the direction set by `dir` is kept even if we choose a new point as origin using `org`

+## Layers and views

+- layers allow for organization of different parts of the objects on the scene
+- views can use a selection of layers to be displayed in the current view
+- `fn + arrows` to switch between views